open-xml-templating/docxtemplater/readme.md

 ## Have version 0.6.3 or less and using the qrcode module ?
 You probably have a security issue.
 See [upgrade.md](upgrade.md)

+## Similar libraries

+They are a few similar libraries that work with docx, here’s a list of those I know a bit about:

+ * docx4j :JAVA, this is probably the biggest docx library out there.
+They is no built in templating engine, but you can generate your docx yourself programmatically
+ * docx.js: Javascript in the browser, you can create (not modify) your docx from scratch, but only do very simple things such as adding non formatted text

 ## Known issues

 Todo: